OUR VISION

 Our work is driven by a field of practice that we call, Creative Placemaking—we leverage art and place to serve a community’s interest, and create social change in systems that serve people with disabilities in Texas.

 Our model of Creative Placemaking demonstrates a new way to deliver traditional services.
-Imagine Art offers high-caliber art and micro-business development classes, studio space, and community support for artists.
-Excellence in service and creative space attracts non-disabled artists to access the same services that are tailored to support developing artists with disabilities.
+We offer high-caliber art and micro-business development classes, studio space, and community support for artists.
+Excellence in service and creative space attracts non-disabled artists who access the same services that are tailored to support artists with disabilities.